mahshidhelali/RL-Assisted-Performance-Testing/RELOAD v0.2/README.md

 I. Experiment Set up:

-Although, this project is supported to run in a single machine (regardless of the operating system), we recommend carrying it out by setting up two virtual machines in order to prevent environmental noise.
+Although this project is supported to run in a single machine (regardless of the operating system), we recommend carrying it out by setting up two virtual machines in order to prevent environmental noise.

-- VM1: Will serve as the application node (System Under the test)
+- **VM1:** Will serve as the application node (System Under the test)
-- VM2: Will serve as the load tester (Apache JMeter + RELOAD v0.2)
+- **VM2:** Will serve as the load tester (Apache JMeter + RELOAD v0.2)

 **IMPORTANT**: Make sure that the two VMs can ping/communicate with each other!